tterb/tterb.github.io/_posts/2018-06-01-optimizing-jekyll-with-gulp-revisited.md

 options: halfhead
 image: web-performance.png
 tags:
-  - jekyll
+  - Jekyll
-  - web development
+  - Web Development
-  - performance
+  - Performance
-  - gulp
+  - Gulp
-  - javascript
+  - Javascript
-  - github pages
+  - GitHub Pages
 ---

 While the previous entry on optimizing your Jekyll site provided some basics to optimizing your Jekyll site performance, in this post I want to focus on providing a more comprehensive explanation of how you can create a more enjoyable development experience with the magic of [**Gulp**](https://gulpjs.com/).